wavefrontHQ/docs/pages/doc/alerts_faq.md

 Using [missing data functions](query_language_reference.html#missing-data-functions) or raw aggregation functions (like `rawsum()`) can solve the problem in these cases.

+### Check if the Alert Fires on a New Source

+Alerts are firing when a new source reports in breaching the threshold briefly but not for the full duration of the configured trigger window.
+That happens because, when an alert sees a TRUE value proceeded by NO DATA, this is a special situation that causes the alert to fire immediately and not wait for the target threshold.

+To avoid this NO DATA special situation for new sources, see how to [Alert on Exceeding a Threshold When There Are More than X Points in the Trigger Window](alerts_recipes.html#alert-on-exceeding-a-threshold-when-there-are-more-than-x-points-in-the-trigger-window).

 ## Any Tips for Creating an Alert that Works Well?